IIIF/api/source/api/presentation/3.0/index.md

 These Annotations are collected together in AnnotationPage resources, which are included in the `items` list from the Canvas.
 Each AnnotationPage can be embedded in its entirety, if the Annotations should be processed as soon as possible when the user navigates to that Canvas, or a reference to an external page.
 This reference _MUST_ include `id` and `type`, _MUST NOT_ include `items` and _MAY_ include other properties, such as `behavior`.
 All of the Annotations in the AnnotationPage _SHOULD_ have the Canvas as their `target`.
 Embedded AnnotationPages _SHOULD_ be processed by the client first, before externally referenced pages.

-The AnnotationPage _MUST_ have an http(s) URI given in `id`, and the JSON representation _MUST_ be returned when that URI is dereferenced.
+The AnnotationPage _MUST_ have an HTTP(S) URI given in `id`, and the JSON representation _MUST_ be returned when that URI is dereferenced.
 They _MAY_ have any of the other fields defined in this specification, or the Web Annotation specification.
 The Annotations are listed in an `items` list of the AnnotationPage.

 ``` json-doc
 {